shturm/mono-wcf-example/README.md

 Basic example of WCF Services with Mono.
 WCF is *Windows Communication Foundation*.
 ![Mono WCF example](https://raw.githubusercontent.com/shturm/mono-wcf-example/master/mono-wcf.png)
 Some terminology explained:
-* `Service` - class that does business logic. .NET considers a class as a WCF service when inherits from a
+* `Service` - class that does business logic. .NET considers a class a WCF service when inherits from a
 * `Service Contract` - interface annotated with `ServiceContract` attribute and each exposed method with `OperationContract` attribute.
 Those are available in the `System.ServiceModel` assembly and namespace.
 * `Host` - application that hosts the WCF Service.
 Typically this is IIS.
 You can tell IIS "This DLL has a WCF Service - host it for me" and it will.
 But .NET includes necessary classes for you to host it in another application (like in this repository).
 * `ServiceHost` - .NET class from `System.ServiceModel` that can start hosting specified services.
 It's used to run the service in custom applications, like this.